SIWECOS/siwecos-drupal/readme.md

 **This is a placeholder repository for the Drupal™ module.**

-Find out more about the gneral SIWECOS project at https://siwecos.de
+Find out more about the SIWECOS project at https://siwecos.de
 Drupal Module project page https://www.drupal.org/project/siwecos
 Code repository https://git.drupalcode.org/project/siwecos